Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 G License Requirements

 The G road test only has one requirement: You must have had a valid G2 license for at least two years.
 If you have completed an approved driving course, you only need to have had your G2 for eight months.
-Again, these timeframes might be different depending on your province.
+Again, these timeframes may differ depending on your province.

 G License Restrictions

-There are no restrictions on a driver with a G license but that doesn’t mean they don’t have to follow the rules.
-A G licensed driver must follow speed limits, traffic lights and signs, and all driving rules.
-The driver must also have zero blood alcohol content.
-This applies to G2 and G1 drivers as well.
+There are no restrictions on a driver with a G license.
+However, all drivers must follow speed limits, traffic lights and signs, and all driving rules.
+Drivers must also have zero blood alcohol content.